 You can locate items by doing a keyword Boolean search and then adding one of the following special terms to your search: correspondence; diaries; early works to 1800; pamphlets; personal narratives; sources; speeches, etc. For example:

-Also browse subject headings and look for these special terms:
+Also do a subject heading heading search and add one of these special terms:

 Collections of primary sources often have the word documents, chronicles, or memoirs in the title:

 document?
 AND crusades

 If you know of a person involved in the event or from the time period, look that person;s name as a author for memoirs, diaries or correspondence.
 For example: